LightRiver3010/Clicker-Game/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+11 PM -
+Made some interesting progress.
+Using what I learned yesterday, I implemented a super simple settings menu.
+I'll add more to it in the future, but I figured that it was something that would be necessary eventually.
+I still have a few bugs to fix, but the project isn't looking too bad right now.
+It's as if each day I add another cool thing to it.
+It's fun!

+Nov.
 10 PM -
 Made some really cool progress.
 I looked up how to add tooltips, and implemented them.
 I won't lie, this is probably the smoothest looking part of the project right now.
 I only have it applied to 2 of the upgrades, but it'll be simple enough to add them to all purchaseables.
 If there's one thing I learned today, it's that CSS isn't too difficult (at least not all the time).
 Meaning, it isn't super mentally-demanding to add some clean animations and a good look to the game, which is great!
 I just have to get the baseplate down, and it'll be fun fun fun decorating everything.
 I'm looking forward to that for sure!